lifting-bits/remill/README.md

 ## Supported Platforms

-Remill is supported on Linux platforms and has been tested on Ubuntu 14.04, 16.04, and 18.04.
+Remill is supported on Linux platforms and has been tested on Ubuntu 20.04.
 Remill also works on macOS, and has experimental support for Windows.

 Remill's Linux version can also be built via Docker for quicker testing.